What to do in London

 Two of our favorite museums in London are Tate Modern and Tate Britain.
 While Tate Britain primarily shows British artists from the Tudor period to British Modernism, Tate Modern features art and architecture by modern artists from around the world.

-Even if you don’t care much for art, Tate Modern is still well worth a visit.
 The buildings’ architecture alone is stunning and can turn a rainy day in London into a unique experience.
-The 10th floor of Tate Modern also offers a great view of the city, including St. Paul’s Cathedral and the Shard.
+The 10th floor of Tate Modern also offers a great view of the city.

 And here’s the best part: Both museums are completely free to visit!